 - Start by threading your sling.
 You can do this by first putting the sling over your shoulder and then threading it.
 Or by threading it in your hands first and then placing it over your shoulder.

 - Put the rings as high as possible on your shoulder, especially when you are first starting.
-This is because the rings do move down a little as you adjust the sling.
+This is because the rings shift down a little as you adjust the sling.

-- Preset the position of the sling before putting your baby in.
-You want the bottom hem to be even with your belly button.
-You can do this by holding the pouch out slightly as you tighten the sling, allowing you to adjust it slowly until you get it to the place it needs to be.
+- Preset the sling’s position before putting your baby in.
+You want the bottom rail to be even with your belly button.
+You can do this by holding the pouch out slightly as you tighten the sling and adjusting it slowly until you get it to the place it needs to be.

 - Once you are done, you can place your baby in the sling.

 Positioning the Ring

-The metal rings on your sling can cause some discomfort if they are not positioned properly.
-I once bruised my collarbone because the rings sat on them for too long under my baby’s weight.
+The metal or plastic sling rings can cause discomfort if you do not position them correctly.
+I once bruised my collarbone because the rings sat on it under my baby’s weight for too long.
 I don’t recommend it.

-Instead, you want your rings to be positioned just below your shoulder for the most comfort and support.
+Instead, position your rings slightly below your shoulder for the most comfort and support.

 Tightening Your Sling

-You might find your sling is too loose, causing your baby to be sitting too low in the sling.
-Luckily, tightening your sling is a fairly easy process, and your baby can stay in the sling the entire time.
+You might find your sling is too loose, which causes your baby to sit too low in the sling.
+Luckily, tightening your sling is a reasonably straightforward process, and your baby can stay in the sling the entire time.
 To tighten the sling:

-- While holding your baby with one hand, pull up on the ring that the tail of your fabric is going under.
+- While holding your baby with one hand, lift the top ring slightly.
 This will cause your sling to loosen even further.

-- Lift your baby to where you want them to be, and pull the top hem across your body until it is as snug as you desire.
+- Lift your baby to where you want them to be, and tighten the top hem across your body until it is as snug as you desire.